rafael-junio/thread-and-matrix/README.md

 # Thread-and-Matrix
 Simple C program that use threads to fill matrix in two different ways.

-Warning, this program creates a lot of threads and may can make your computer crash
+Warning, this program creates a lot of threads and can make your computer crash

 # Compiling and running:
 ```